awemorris/PlayfieldEngine/README.md

 ### Console Unity Plugin Notice

 Playfield Engine provides Unity Plugin binaries for platforms including Windows 64-bit and game consoles.

-- These binaries are provided for demonstration purposes only.
-- They are built entirely with the open-source LLVM/Clang toolchain (no proprietary SDKs).
+These binaries are built entirely with the open-source version of LLVM/Clang toolchain (no proprietary SDKs).
-- For actual shipping builds, developers must re-compile using the official SDKs provided by each platform holder.

 ### NoctLang